 For years, there has been a tension in primary and secondary education between testing and learning.
 Measuring students takes time away from learning, and stresses out students (and teachers and parents and administrators…).
-However, most primary and secondary education around the world is publically funded through taxes, and the public has a right to know how students are doing.
+However, most primary and secondary education around the world is publicly funded through taxes, and the public has a right to know how students are doing.
 In the USA, anecdotal reports over the years of failing schools, in which students graduate high school lacking basic literacy and numeracy, periodically prompted calls for more high stakes testing and accountability resulting in, for one, the No Child Left Behind law.

 This has snowballed to such an extent that we now have a crisis in over-testing.
 The Council of Great City Schools, which represents urban districts across the U.S., found that students take an average of 113 standardized tests between pre-K and senior year of high school.

 Preparation for these tests has become a focal point for educators and administrators.
 The best way to improve systemwide scores on high stake tests is to improve teaching..
 But while improving the results of teaching—through higher teacher pay, more teacher training and better funded classrooms—ought to be the goal, it is difficult to achieve at scale.
 The easiest way to improve test scores systemwide is to dial up the average amount of homework per student.
 A study conducted by researchers at Indiana University, University of Virginia, and University of Macau and published in The High School Journal found: “There is a consistently positive significant relationship between homework and performance on standardized exams.”

 The result is that public school classrooms increasingly look like test prep cram schools.
 The flipped classroom model has given this creeping homework inflation pedagogical cover.
 But rather than working problems in class and watching video lessons at night, as in a traditional flipped classroom, too many public school students today are working problems in class and then working more problems at home.